 International job seekers should be prepared to take the foreign country as it is with all of its difficulties, contradictions and challenges.

-Most visits to the foreign country are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
+Most visits to a foreign country are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years many authorities have carried out a number of investigations and operations against terrorist networks.